RECRUITING MEMBERS FOR YOUR TEAM:

 Other things to consider when recruiting

 For every hundred potential team members/associates you meet, you'll reject more than half of them immediately.
 If you find ten people you'd like to work with, you're doing very well.
 Some of the folks you meet will be first rate; personality clashes will eliminate a healthy portion of these.
-Keep in mind that many preppers tend to be loners... grouping is generally not a natural state and therefore you're going to meet a disproportionate number of people who just haven't learned to do the kind of compromising needed for a team effort.
-Before you get discouraged, remember that you probably didn't marry the first person you dated, and forming a preparedness team is a lot like marriage!
+Keep in mind that survivalists tend to be loners... grouping is generally not a natural state and therefore you're going to meet a disproportionate number of people who just haven't learned to do the kind of compromising needed for a team effort.
+Before you get discouraged, remember that you probably didn't marry the first person you dated, and forming a survival team is a lot like marriage!